nico-policzer/little-library/README.md

 NOTE: To access the admin menu to register books and view the libraries' history, please sign in as member "admin"

-# Instructions for Grader
+# Instructions for Grader - Phase 3
 * Run Main.main()
 * Select "Create a new library with a default set of books"
 * Input a name for your library(doesn't matter what it is)

-- You can generate the first required event related to adding Xs to a Y by clicking "Register Book", then inputting the title, author and genre of a book.
+- You can generate the first required event related to adding Xs to a Y by clicking "Register a new book", then inputting the title, author and genre of a book.
 After clicking register, to see this book you can click "Search" in the main menu.
 - You can generate the second required event related to adding Xs to a Y by clicking "Search" in the main menu, then clicking on the title of any book, and clicking "Borrow".
 Use the windows X buttons to exit from the confirmation screen and the search screen and return to the menu.
 - You can locate my visual component by (from the main menu) first clicking "Return".
 You will then see books you have previously borrowed and can return, click one.
-If there are none, repeat the previous step.
+If there are none, repeat the above step.
 - You can save the state of my application by (from the main menu), selecting "Quit", then "Yes"
 - You can reload the state of my application by, (directly after running main) selecting "Load from a previous library" on the opening menu, then selecting the library you created.
 You should see the book you added present in either "Search" or "Return"(depending on whether you returned it)